-So often the news seems to be disturbing or even upsetting, this has been so true in 2020.
+So often the news seems to be worrying or even upsetting, this has been so true in 2021.

-It’s hardly surprising that some people wish this year to end.
+It’s hardly surprising that many end the year tired and perhaps a little bewildered.
 The blight of the Coronavirus has affected us all.
 However, let’s be careful in case we slip into being too negative.
 We’d not want to be people who find it difficult to see what is good and beautiful.

-Why not try this personally?
+Why not pause and look back over 2021?
 Can you list some positives of last year?
 We may not be able to reach 99 reasons but we will surprise ourselves by how many reasons we can find.
 It is a good and honoured Christian tradition to ‘count our blessings,’ many of them simple and everyday.

 As the year ends it is ‘good to give thanks and praise.’
 Give thanks to the Lord for he is good, his love endures for ever.
 (Psalm 107.1)

 Saying ‘Thank You’ to God is at the heart of the Christian faith, and it’s at the heart of our worship.
 Another name for the Mass is Eucharist, a Greek word meaning thanksgiving.